 Missouri School for the Blind is pleased to offer the MSB Capstone Project: A Core Curriculum Performance Event.
-MSB's Capstone Project is a year-long experiential project designed to help students develop the skills to manage and complete a multi-step, long-term project designed to transfer complex, abstract core concepts taught in the classroom to the world beyond school.
-During the MSB Capstone Project each student or group of students will select and research a topic, then design a project to be completed over the course of the school term.
-The MSB Capstone Project provides students with the opportunity to conduct an in-depth exploration into a topic of personal interest and apply grade-level core curriculum objectives as well as the Expanded Core Curriculum for the Blind and Visually Impaired objectives beyond the academic classroom.
-Each year the MSB Capstone Project focuses on grades 6-12 educational content and showcases the skills and abilities that will be expected of a successful post-secondary MSB student, employee and citizen.
+MSB's Capstone Project is a year-long experiential project designed to help students develop skills to complete a multi-step, long-term project.
+It is designed to transfer complex, abstract core concepts taught in the classroom to the world beyond school.
+During the MSB Capstone Project each student or group of students will select and research a topic.
+Students then design a project to be completed over the course of the school term.
+Capstone provides students with the opportunity to conduct an in-depth exploration into a topic of personal interest.
+Students apply grade-level core curriculum and Expanded Core Curriculum for the Blind and Visually Impaired objectives beyond the academic classroom.
+Capstone focuses on educational content and showcases skills and abilities that will be expected of successful students, employees and citizens.
 The Capstone Project addresses proficiency in core content knowledge, applied learning skills and support systems for all students.
-MSB staff will annually review assessment data and the Missouri Learning Standards to identify targeted, challenging and specific goals and objectives for each year’s Capstone Projects.
-Staff will identify regular checkpoints throughout the year to help student's evaluate their learning/progress, facilitate formative evaluation and provide feedback as well as re-teaching, re-direction, direct instruction, work samples etc. as needed.
-The implementation of the MSB Capstone Project recognizes the need to insure that all MSB students successfully complete a rigorous high school diploma program that gives them access to college or post-secondary training, whether immediately following high school or when and if they choose.
+MSB staff review assessment data and Missouri Learning Standards to identify challenging and specific objectives for each year’s Capstone Projects.
+Staff will identify regular checkpoints throughout the year to help students evaluate their progress, facilitate formative evaluation and provide feedback.
+Teachers use re-teaching, re-direction, direct instruction, and work samples as needed.
+The implementation of Capstone recognizes the need to insure that all students successfully complete a rigorous high school diploma program.
+Diplomas gives students access to college or post-secondary training, whether immediately following high school or later if they choose.

-MSB Capstone Project: Each year MSB faculty and staff will select a broad topic to serve as the umbrella for all student projects.
+Each year, administrators select a broad Capstone topic to serve as the umbrella for all student projects.
 All individual projects will fall under the broad topic.
 MSB Capstone Projects have three major components:

-- Research – the Preparatory Phase: Beginning in August of each year students will be introduced to the broad topic and given an opportunity to discuss and brainstorm/select potential topics for their year-long project.
+- Research –Preparatory Phase: students are introduced to the broad topic and given opportunities to consider topics for their project.
 Students will complete projects in small group first, then complete individual projects as approved by the MSB Capstone Coordinator.
 All projects must be approved by the MSB Capstone Project Coordinator.

 - The monthly schedule (note – the number of sessions may vary depending calendar/activity overlap.)